Alejandra-AD/Alejandra-AD/README.md

 ## About me

 <div align = "justify">
-I´m an electrical engineer transitioning into software development.
-Over the past year, I’ve designed RESTful APIs with Spring Boot, managed SQL databases, and created dynamic interfaces using HTML, CSS, JavaScript, and React.
+<p>I´m an electrical engineer transitioning into software development.
+Over the past year, I’ve designed RESTful APIs with Spring Boot, managed SQL databases, and created dynamic interfaces using HTML, CSS, JavaScript, and React.</p>

-For me, every line of code is an opportunity to improve, learn, and create something meaningful.
-I’m passionate about solving real-world problems through clean and efficient code, and I love the challenge of turning ideas into functional solutions.
+<p>For me, every line of code is an opportunity to improve, learn, and create something meaningful.
+I’m passionate about solving real-world problems through clean and efficient code, and I love the challenge of turning ideas into functional solutions.</p>

-I’m currently looking for opportunities to apply my skills, collaborate with teams, and continue growing professionally.
+<p>I’m currently looking for opportunities to apply my skills, collaborate with teams, and continue growing professionally.</p>
 </div>

 <br>